 I was in it for about two to three years.
 You have to do a two year period, fill out a logbook and become registered.
 I wanted to become registered, I had come so far and I wanted to be able to say, ‘I can call myself an architect.’
 So after about three years, I got into project management at Village Roadshow and that was a great experience because I got to see so many different facets of a building process.
 Not only did we manage the fit-out contractor, we also managed the relationship with the landlord, as it was always in shopping centres.
 So there was a lot leaser or lease-type relationships that had to be managed and then over and above that, we had our own contractors, FFA or fit-out contractors for the carpet, the curtains, the seating, projections.
 And as I said, it was a whole heap of things that had to be managed so it really was a great training ground to sharpen your skills in project management.

 Wow.
 How long were you there for?

 Testing my memory now, but probably about five or six years.
-I got sent over to Geneva to develop the first multiplex in Switzerland for Village Roadshow, so I did that and then when I got back I knew I wanted to move into development.
-That’s when I got a job for [00:10:22] Dalton’s Authority as development director, which was a really good springboard into the development industry.
+I got sent over to Geneva to develop the first multiplex in Switzerland for Village Roadshow, so I did that, and then when I got back I knew I wanted to move into development.
+That’s when I got a job for [00:10:22] Dalton’s Authority as a development director, which was a really good springboard into the development industry.